 The undergraduate minor in Judaic Studies offers students an opportunity to explore the diverse histories, traditions, and cultural expressions of Jews living across the globe.
 Students use the tools of Jewish textual studies and source analysis to contend with contemporary political and social issues.
 They gain vital skills in research and writing, critical and creative thinking, and public and persuasive speaking.
 The minor complements and enriches the primary area of study, offering opportunities for in-depth language studies, experiential learning, study abroad, and personal connections with faculty.

 - All courses must be at the 200-level or above with a Judaic listing or be approved by a minor advisor.

-At least 15 credits.
-At least 6 credits must be taken at the 300- or 400-level.
+- At least two courses must be taken at the 300- or 400-level (6 credits).

-Hebrew and Yiddish courses must be at the 300-level or above.
-Only one Independent Study course can be used towards the minor.
+- Only one Independent Study course can be used towards the minor.

-- At least 3 of the courses must be taken at the UM Ann Arbor campus.
+- At least 3 of the courses must be taken at the U-M Ann Arbor campus.

 A student who is interested in a minor in Judaic Studies should meet with the advisor as early as possible to plan a coherent course of study.
 Please email firstname.lastname@example.org or call 734-615-6097 to schedule an appointment.